 Q. When is the next "reenactment" of the battle?

 A. It is widely believed that a reenactment of the Battle of Wilson's Creek is held every year on the original battlefield.
-In fact, only two major battle reenactments have been held (one in 1991, the other in 2000).
-Both were done on private land and were hosted by groups or individuals, not by the National Park Service.
+In fact, only three major battle reenactments have been held (one in 1991, one in 2000, and one in 2011).
+All were done on private land and were hosted by groups or individuals, not by the National Park Service.

 Current NPS policy does not allow for battle reenactments (simulated combat with opposing lines and casualties) on NPS property.

 The alternative is called "living history." in which park volunteers and staff members dress in reproduction clothing, fire weapons, drill, and give soldier life talks, but do not engage in simulated warfare.

 Q. Who won the Battle of Wilson’s Creek?